-3.10.
-The responsibilities of the plant managers encompass: implementation of the safety policy of the operating organization, establishment and perpetuation of a strong safety culture, and control and verification of safety related activities.
+- 3.10.
+The responsibilities of the plant managers encompass: implementation of the safety policy of the operating organization, establishment and perpetuation of a strong safety culture, and control and verification of safety related activities. - 3.11.

-3.11.
 The chief executive member of the operating organization on the site is the plant manager (sometimes called the station superintendent).
 The plant manager is the representative of the licensee on the site and has the overall responsibility for safe and reliable operation of the plant.
 In discharging this responsibility the plant manager may, depending on the structure of the operating organization, also be responsible for overall co-ordination of technical support functions, whether performed by site personnel or by personnel from off-site departments or external organizations.
-The plant manager is therefore responsible for the qualification (including adequate initial and continuing training) of the operating personnel.

-3.12.
-The plant manager should be -[CR10] responsible for ensuring that the relevant requirements of both the operating organization and the regulatory body are complied with, and, in addition, should be [CR11] involved in public information activities and in maintaining relationships with local authorities.
+The plant manager is therefore responsible for the qualification (including adequate initial and continuing training) of the operating personnel. - 3.12.
+The plant manager is responsible for ensuring that the relevant requirements of both the operating organization and the regulatory body are complied with, and, in addition, may be involved in public information activities and in maintaining relationships with local authorities. - 3.13.

-3.13.
 If services are provided outside the direct control of the plant manager, then functional relationships should be defined to clarify the responsibilities of the two parties.
 It is the usual practice for the plant manager, as the senior on-site member of the operating organization, to be designated as representative of the operating organization and to be accountable for ensuring that the second party (who is providing the service) meets the operating organization's objectives and statutory requirements, including those established by the regulatory body.

-3.14.
-In cases where functions are wholly or partly unamenable to direct control, the plant manager should be still responsible for promoting in a documented manner the satisfactory execution of plant related actions stemming from these functions.

-3.15.
-To improve human performance, senior managers in each organization should understand and support the need to develop the leadership, management and technical skills of all individuals involved in plant activities to the extent necessary to perform their assigned tasks.
-This support should be in the form of modelling the new behaviours and providing resources including adequate funds to develop and implement leadership, management and technical skills programmes.
+- 3.14.
+In cases where functions are wholly or partly unamenable to direct control, the plant manager is still responsible for promoting in a documented manner the satisfactory execution of plant related actions stemming from these functions. - 3.15.
+To improve human performance, senior managers in each organization should understand and support the need to develop the management and technical skills of all individuals involved in plant activities to the extent necessary to perform their assigned tasks.
+This support should be in the form of modelling the new behaviours and providing resources including adequate funds to develop and implement management and technical skills programmes. - 3.16.

-3.16.
 This is part of a manager's role in setting the standards and expectations for all staff in all aspects of safe management of a plant.
-In addition, managers themselves should visibly meet these standards and should help staff to understand why they are appropriate.
+In addition, managers themselves should visibly meet these standards and should help staff to understand why they are appropriate. - 3.17.

-3.16.A The managers should be regularly in the field to assess and discuss conduct of work and compliance with management expectations and objectives.

-3.16.3.17.
 In assigning responsibilities and accountabilities for safety, managers should ensure that the individuals concerned have the capability and the appropriate resources to carry out these safety responsibilities effectively.
 They should also ensure that their staff are aware of and accept their safety responsibilities.
-Staff should also be aware of how their responsibilities relate to others in the organization.
+Staff should also be aware of how their responsibilities relate to others in the organization. - 3.18.

-3.17.3.18.
 Line managers should be responsible for the safety of all operations under their control.
 The structure of the organization thus needs to reflect this accountability of line management for safety.
-However, the exact [CR12]management structure will also need to reflect the specific requirements of the organization.
+However, the exact management structure will also need to reflect the specific requirements of the organization.
 The roles, responsibilities and authorities of managers and management units within the organization should be clearly specified and should be compatible with each other.

-3.18.A A review of the organization and management system should be periodically performed to confirm that the policies and objectives are implemented in a safe, efficient and effective manner and the processes are adequate to ensure the safe operation of the plant.
-More information can be found in Refs.[1] and [8].